michelkana/17AMBBLS-Biological-Signals-Processing/README.md

 	Implementation in Matlab with an interactive GUI

 * Project2: Nervous Activity Analyzer

 	Digital filtering of a raw EEG signal

-	Extraction of alpha, beta, theta, delta waves from a filtered EEG signal Computation of STD, AVG and CC
+	Extraction of alpha, beta, theta, delta waves from a filtered EEG signal

+	Computation of STD, AVG and CC

 	Implementation in Matlab with an interactive GUI

-* Project3: Project 3: Muscle Activity Analyzer
+* Project3: Project 3: Muscle Activity Analyzer<br>
-	Digital filtering of a raw EMG signal
+	Digital filtering of a raw EMG signal<br>
-	Computation of rectified EMG from a filtered EMG signal Computation of the spectrum of the filtered EMG signal using Fourier transform Computation of RMS, ARV
+	Computation of rectified EMG from a filtered EMG signal<br> Computation of the spectrum of the filtered EMG signal using Fourier transform<br> Computation of RMS, ARV<br>
 	Implementation in Matlab with an interactive GUI